Performances

 Cover for Unauthorized Duets CD

-Viewers placed their own copy of the artist’s CD in their computer’s CD drive to experience the “collaboration” in its original form.
+Viewers placed their own copy of the artist’s CD in their computer’s CD drive to experience the sonic and visual “duet”.
 Because the musical portion was not included in the downloaded files and the experience was a personal one, performance releases were not required (hence the title).
-In 2000, we released a CD-ROM of some of the pieces that was produced with (licensed) music by contemporary recording artists Brian Eno, David Bowie and Eileen Ivers.
+In 2000, he and his son Peter produced a CD-ROM of some of the pieces that was produced with (licensed) music by contemporary recording artists Brian Eno, David Bowie and Eileen Ivers.

 Blue Glass (5:25)